bourdon-73/bourdon-73/README.md

-## Sup
+## Sup 👋

-I'm Will
+I'm Will.

-I play around with godot mostly tech : c++, cs, gdscript
+I mostly mess around in Godot.

+**Tech**
+- C++
+- C#
+- GDScript

-I like symetrical and simple games.
+I like simple, symmetrical games.

-Rocket league is the most elegant game ever made.
+Rocket League is the most elegant game ever made.

 ♪ Slight obsession with procedural generation ♫

 I need to work on :
 - Finishing projects
-- Working with others.
+- Working with others

 hobbies in g :